-Russell Group universities may ask students for A*A*A*, however, the grades required to study this degree differs depending on the institution.
-Almost all degree courses in civil engineering will ask students to have an A-Level in mathematics and physics, or at least one science topic as well.
+Russell Group universities may ask students for A*A*A*; however, the grades required to study this degree differs depending on the institution.
+Almost all degree courses in civil engineering will ask students to have an A-Level in Mathematics and Physics, or at least one science topic as well.
 Students are advised to research their chosen universities to ensure they understand the entry requirements for their desired course.
-Students should also contact the universities to note what BTec qualifications they accept.
+Students should also investigate the university entry requirements as other qualifications are accepted.

-Students are able to study for a BEng (Bachelor of Engineering) or BSc (Bachelor of Science) undergraduate degrees, the main difference between the two is that BEng degrees tend to end in accredited engineer status, whilst BSc’s do not guarantee this status to its students.
+Students are able to study for a BEng (Bachelor of Engineering) or BSc (Bachelor of Science) undergraduate degrees, the main difference between the two is that BEng degrees tend to end in accredited engineer status, while BSc’s do not guarantee this status to its students.

-Universities also offer a four year course with a MEng (Master’s of Engineering) included, however students may need higher A-Level qualifications to be accepted on o this course.
+Universities also offer a four-year course with a MEng (Master’s of Engineering) included, however, students may need higher A-Level qualifications to be accepted onto this course.
 Although candidates are able to apply for a MEng separately after completing their degree.

 A decent civil engineering degree will offer a year out in the industry – a sandwich year.
 Sandwich years optimise employability as they look good to employers and students have the chance to gain real, hands-on experience while studying (Learn more – Is having a placement good for your degree).

 A few options for students is to study a BEng in Civil Engineering with a year abroad, BEng Civil and Energy Engineering, and BEng Engineering Geology and Geotechnics.